Walfred-MA/PATs/masking/readme.txt

+Used for masking and prepare assemblies for PATs

 1. Soft link all your assemblies in the Assemblies/ folder, for example

 for f in $orginal_assemblies/; do ln -s "$f" "Assemblies/$(basename "$f")"; done